NeuroTechX/ntx_slack_archive/devices.md

  >naoto i think you are good on the USB dongle. i purchased a ganglion as well and didn't have issues connecting to my Samsung S6

+6/5/2017 9:12 PM

+ **andrewjsauer** :

+ >naoto i think you are good on the USB dongle. i purchased a ganglion as well and didn't have issues connecting to my Samsung S6